PATIENT RIGHTS – USE OF CHAPERONES DURING PHYSICAL EXAMINATIONS/ TREATMENTS

 Our goal is to provide quality medical care in a timely manner.
 In order to do so, we have had to implement an appointment/cancellation/change policy.
 This policy enables us to better utilize available appointments for our patients in severe pain needing immediate care.

 Cancellation/Change of an Appointment: In order to be respectful of the medical needs of other patients, please be courteous and call the office promptly if you are unable to attend an appointment.
 This time will be reallocated to someone who is in urgent need of treatment.
-If it is necessary to cancel/change your scheduled appointment, we require that you call at least 24 hours in advance.
-Calling early in the day is appreciated.
-Your early cancellation/change will give another person the possibility to have access to timely medical care..
+If it is necessary to cancel/change your scheduled appointment, we require that you call or text at least 48 hours in advance.
+Calling or texting early in the day is appreciated.
+Your early cancellation/change will give another person the possibility to have access to timely medical care.

 " There is nothing to compare with your health. "